Seal5/MovieRecommendationAI/README.md

 • Measured model performance utilizing performance measures such as RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error) to ensure accurate recommendations

-• Deployed the model using AWS SageMaker, using its scalability for an efficient movie recommendation service

 ## Instructions on Running This Locally
 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`